sassoftware/sas-container-recipes/docs/wiki/Introduction.md

 ### Considerations for Using Recipes

   - A programming-only deployment is supported.
 A full deployment is experimental and includes limited support from SAS.
+  - You can deploy a single CAS server.
+Deploying multiple CAS servers is not supported.
   - A SAS Viya multi-tenant environment is not supported.
   - High availability is not currently supported for full and multiple deployments using Kubernetes.
   - Persistence is not currently functional when scaling.
 Scaling down to 0 and back up from 0 will result in the loss of data.